Dito-gee/Quiz/README.md

 #### •	Time Constraint (The Timer):
 This adds a classic gamification element that creates challenge and excitement.
+60 seconds per question.
 Once the timer ends the question automatically moves to the next, while giving a wrong answer result.
-The timer then restarts and repeats the same process if no answer is selected
+The timer then restarts and repeats the same process if no answer is selected.

 <img width="1039" height="969" alt="Screenshot 2025-08-23 122850" src="https://github.com/user-attachments/assets/283afe86-0b9a-4ce4-b911-e61856f046ed" />